MicrosoftDocs/VBA-Docs/Office-F1-Landing/a-procedure-with-a-paramarray-argument-cannot-be-called-with-named-arguments-off.md

 ---
-title: No se puede llamar un procedimiento con el argumento ParamArray con argumentos nombrados, Office Shared [vblr6.chm1011246]
+title: A procedure with a ParamArray argument cannot be called with named arguments, Office Shared [vblr6.chm1011246]
 keywords: vblr6.chm1011246
 f1_keywords:
 - vblr6.chm1011246